regen-network/regen-ledger/x/ecocredit/spec/06_tests.md

 ### Cancel Credits

-If a user tries to cancel 20 credits and their tradable balance is less than 20 credits, then the credits are NOT cancelled.
+If a user tries to cancel 20 credits and their credit balance is more than or equal to 20 credits, then the transaction is successful and the credits are cancelled.

-GIVEN - tradable balance is less than 20 credits
+GIVEN - credit balance is more than 20 credits
 WHEN - user tries to cancel 20 credits
-THEN - credits are NOT cancelled
+THEN - transaction is successful, credits are cancelled

-If a user tries to cancel 20 credits and their tradable balance is more than 20 credits, then the credits are cancelled.
+If a user tries to cancel 20 credits and their credit balance is less than 20 credits, then the transaction fails and the credits are NOT cancelled.

-GIVEN - tradable balance is more than 20 credits
+GIVEN - credit balance is less than 20 credits
 WHEN - user tries to cancel 20 credits
-THEN - credits are cancelled
+THEN - transaction fails, credits are NOT cancelled

 If a user tries to cancel credits and the user provides a valid batch denomination, then the transaction is successful and the credits are cancelled.